About the Interior Business Center

 Authorities and Regulations

 IBC is also a Grants QSMO-validated provider, serving the federal financial assistance grants and acquisition contracts community.
-IBC negotiates indirect cost rate agreements with non-federal entities and on behalf of the Department of Interior and other cognizant federal agencies.
+IBC negotiates indirect cost rate agreements with non‑federal entities on behalf of the Department of the Interior and other cognizant federal agencies.
 These indirect cost rates are negotiated in accordance with OMB Circular 2 CFR 200.

 Was this page helpful?